relativ/sealang/readme.txt

-Sealang is an opensource event based programming language for creating dynamic web pages like as php, nodejs, python.
+Sealang (techniques known as plum framework) is an opensource event based programming language for creating dynamic web pages like as php, nodejs, python.

 Configuring